davidstrauss/desktop-configuration/README.md

 ### Using an Existing Smart Card

-1. Complete the Machine Setup above.
+1. Complete machine setup (above).
 1. Import any existing smart card keys (that were set up according to the directions below):

        gpg2 --card-edit